nie-ine/use-case-catalogue/n3-rule-based-machine-reasoning/README.md

 ## N3-rule-based machine reasoning
-Further information is in the [repository](https://github.com/nie-ine/N3-rule-based_machine-reasoning).
+Further information is in the dedicated [repository](https://github.com/nie-ine/N3-rule-based_machine-reasoning).

 Machine reasoning is applied for different purposes.